TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.azuredataexplorer/adxdeleteclusters.md

   "version": 1.0,
   "learnMoreLink": "https://azure.microsoft.com/pricing/details/data-explorer/",
   "description": "Unused/Empty Azure Data Explorer clusters", "longDescription": "This recommendation surfaces all Azure Data Explorer clusters which were provisioned more than 10 days ago from this recommendation generated date and found either completely empty or with no activity.
-The recommended action is to validate and consider deleting the empty\unused Azure Data Explorer clusters.", "potentialBenefits": "Optimize Azure spend", "actions": [
+The recommended action is to validate and consider deleting the empty or unused Azure Data Explorer clusters.", "potentialBenefits": "Optimize Azure spend", "actions": [
     {